-- 1. Students not in homeroom 8:05 am are considered late to school and must report to the main office to sign in.
-Please note: oversleeping, missed rides, employment, parent neglect, childcare or other work at home, remaining home to do school work, etc. are not acceptable excuses for lateness to school. - 2.
-The first through the fifth lateness will result in a 1/2 hour detention.
+- 1. Students not in their homeroom at 8:05 am are considered late to school and must report to the main office to sign in.
+Please note: oversleeping, missed rides, employment, parent neglect, childcare, or other work at home, remaining home to do school work, etc. are not acceptable excuses for lateness to school. - 2.
+The first through the fifth lateness will result in a $\frac{1}{2}$ hour detention.